Gianfrancesco Guarnieri: Theater

-His first play was "They Don't Wear Black Tie", put on stage for the first time in 1958 in the Arena Theater Directed by José Renato, the case had great talents that had begun to attract attention, like Guarnieri himself, Leila Abramo, Miriam Melhler, Flavio Migliaccio, Eugênio Kusnet, Francisco de Assis, Henrique César, Celeste Lima, Riva Nimtz, and Milton Gonçalves;
+His first play was "They Don't Wear Black Tie" (Eles não usam black tie), first performed in 1958 in the Arena Theater Directed by José Renato, the cast had several young talents who had begun to attract attention, such as Guarnieri himself, Leila Abramo, Miriam Melhler, Flavio Migliaccio, Eugênio Kusnet, Francisco de Assis, Henrique César, Celeste Lima, Riva Nimtz, and Milton Gonçalves;

-It was set to end the collective project, since they were having financial problems, but it had immense success.
-The play, author and cast were given awards by the governor of São Paulo State, Janio Quadros, and the arena was saved from its financial troubles.
-Around the same time Guarnieri also starred in "O Grande Momento" by Director Roberto Santos, the beginning of a new wave in cinema in Brazil called "Cinema Novo".
+It was supposed to end the group project, since they were having financial problems, but it had immense success.
+The play, author and cast were given awards by the governor of São Paulo State, Jânio Quadros, and the Arena was saved from its financial trouble.
+Around the same time Guarnieri also starred in "O Grande Momento" by Director Roberto Santos, the beginning of the style of film in Brazil called the New Cinema "Cinema Novo".

-The director Sandro Polloni asked for a play to be performed by Maria Della Costa, his wife and her theater company.
-Guarnieri left Arena for a while for this.
+The director Sandro Polloni asked for a play to be performed by his wife, Maria Della Costa, and her theater company.
+Guarnieri left Arena for a while to work on that project.

-In 1959 came to light Gimba, his first work in italian theaters with direction by Flávio Rangel.
-It was a pioneer in showcasing the reality of the Rio de Janeiro hill favelas, in the form of a musical, inspired in his own life.
-The play would tour through Europe, being presented on the Festival of Nations, in France.
+In 1959 Gimba debuted, his first work in italian theater, directed by Flávio Rangel.
+It was a pioneer in showcasing the reality of the Rio de Janeiro shantytowns (favelas), in the form of a musical, inspired by real life.
+The play toured through Europe, and performed in the Festival of Nations, in France.

 In 1961 the play A Semente (The Seed) premiered, directed also by Flávio Rangel.
-The openly political play, out of the usual standards for the Teatro Brasileiro de Comédia (English: Brazilian Comedy Theater - TBC), showed critically communist militancy, criticizing both right-wing and left-wing methods.
-The play had trouble with censorship, which cooled spirits of the then "Burguois Temple of Paulista Theater", which made the play quickly leave circulation.
+The openly political play, outside the usual repertoire of the Teatro Brasileiro de Comédia (English: Brazilian Comedy Theater - TBC), showed communist militancy, criticizing both right-wing and left-wing politics.
+The play had trouble with censors, which dampened the spirits of the then "Burguois Temple of Paulista Theater", which made the play quickly leave circulation.
 In the same year Guarnieri also participated of two other Flávio Rangel plays: Almas Mortas (Dead Souls) of Gogol, and the first showing of A Escada (The ladder) by Jorge Andrade.